RadeonOpenCompute/ROCm_Documentation/Current_Release_Notes/Current-Release-Notes.rst

 The AMD ROCm platform is designed to support the following operating
 systems:

+The AMD ROCm platform is designed to support the following operating
+systems:

--  Ubuntu 20.04 (5.4 and 5.6-oem) and 18.04.5 (Kernel 5.4)
+-  Ubuntu 20.04.1 (5.4 and 5.6-oem) and 18.04.5 (Kernel 5.4)

-   **Note**: Ubuntu versions lower than 18 are no longer supported.

 -  CentOS 7.8 & RHEL 7.8 (Kernel 3.10.0-1127) (Using devtoolset-7
    runtime support)

 -  CentOS 8.2 & RHEL 8.2 (Kernel 4.18.0 ) (devtoolset is not required)

--  SLES 15 SP1
+-  SLES 15 SP2

 Fresh Installation of AMD ROCm v3.8 Recommended
 -----------------------------------------------

-A fresh and clean installation of AMD ROCm v3.8 is recommended.
-An upgrade from previous releases to AMD ROCm v3.8 is not supported.
+A fresh and clean installation of AMD ROCm v3.9 is recommended.
+An upgrade from previous releases to AMD ROCm v3.9 is not supported.

 For more information, refer to the AMD ROCm Installation Guide at:

 https://rocmdocs.amd.com/en/latest/Installation_Guide/Installation-Guide.html

 **Note**: AMD ROCm release v3.3 or prior releases are not fully compatible with AMD ROCm v3.5 and higher versions.
 You must perform a fresh ROCm installation if you want to upgrade from AMD ROCm v3.3 or older to 3.5 or higher versions and vice-versa.

 **Note**: *render group* is required only for Ubuntu v20.04.
 For all other ROCm supported operating systems, continue to use *video group*.